a2-choudhry/Active_transfer_learning/README.md

 The project highlights challenges related to dataset size, computational power, and time limitations, which impacted the approach taken.
 Future improvements could include more preprocessing for better initial accuracy, GPU integration to speed up the grid search process, and exploring other Active Learning strategies like 'Query-By-Committee.'

 Overall, this repository presents a comprehensive exploration of combining Active Learning and Transfer Learning for image classification, showcasing the benefits of these techniques in enhancing model accuracy and providing valuable insights for future improvements.

+# Introduction
+-Critical review of the solution combining Active Learning and Transfer Learning for image classification.
+-Aim to improve image classification accuracy using these techniques.
+-Use of 'CIFAR-10' dataset and Uncertainty Sampling for Active Learning.
+Utilization of 'VGG16' and 'ResNet50' pre-trained models for Transfer Learning.
+Challenges Faced
+Issues with large dataset, 'STL-10' dataset found corrupted, switched to 'CIFAR-10'.
+Computational power limitations affected training efficiency and grid search process.
+Time constraints influenced number of epochs used and grid search removal.
+Approach Taken
+Implemented Active Learning with Uncertainty Sampling for informative sample selection.
+Utilized 'VGG16' and 'ResNet50' pre-trained models, fine-tuned on 'CIFAR-10'.
+Simulated human input for faster results and compared with Transfer Learning only.
+Design & Methodology
+Flowchart diagram illustrating the overall process of the project.
+Splitting 'CIFAR-10' dataset into training and testing data.
+Data preprocessing, normalization, and one-hot encoding for labels.
+Creation of base model with Dense and Dropout layers, trained with Adam optimizer.
+Evaluation
+Base model achieved 38% accuracy after 10 epochs.
+'VGG16' pretrained model showed improved accuracy compared to the base model.
+Confusion matrices generated for evaluating model performance.
+Further Reflections
+Consider additional preprocessing for higher initial accuracy.
+GPU integration for faster grid search process.
+Explore other Active Learning strategies like Query-By-Committee.
+Conclusion
+Successful implementation of Active Learning and Transfer Learning for image classification.
+Insights gained for potential enhancements and future improvements.
+A detailed evaluation of model performance and results presented.